flix/book/src/records.md

 ```

 The expression `{ x = 3 | p1 }` updates the record `p1` with a new value of its
-`x` field.
-Note that updating a field requires that the field exists on the
+`x` label.
+Note that updating a label requires that the label exists on the
 record.
-A record cannot be *updated* with a new field, but it can be *extended*
+A record cannot be *updated* with a new label, but it can be *extended*
-with a new field, as we shall see later.
+with a new label, as we shall see later.

 ### Record Extension

-We can add a new field to an existing record as follows:
+We can add a new label to an existing record as follows:

 ```flix
 let p1 = { x = 1, y = 2 };